IntegerMan/JAIMES/README.md

 - [ ] Add a RAG skill to the Semantic Kernel using Kernel Memory
 - [ ] Have Kernel Memory index the free D&D ruleset
+- [ ] Host a free vector database locally for Kernel Memory instance

 ### Agentic Mode